tektechnologies/Instructor-Prep/201/class_13.md

 # Programming Concepts Covered

+1. Anouncements
+2. Code Review
+3. 201 Review
+4. Local storage in the console, then in the app - form first then do the votes.
+5. Lab introduction.

 # Talk about the project.
 - Explain Plan for the rest of the class.
 - List out activities for assignemnts for class.